 The organisations involved have signed a memorandum of understanding (MoU) and will trial buying SAF through SAFCo.

-In October 2025, CAAS established SAFCo to centrally procure SAF for the Singapore air hub, in support of Singapore’s aim to use 1 per cent SAF for flights departing Singapore.
+In October 2025, CAAS established SAFCo to centrally procure SAF for the Singapore air hub, supporting Singapore’s aim to use 1 per cent SAF for flights departing the country.

-To achieve this, a SAF Levy will be applied for flights departing Singapore from 1 October 2026.
-SAFCo will aggregate regulated demand and voluntary demand from organisations.
-This will help to develop a scalable and integrated SAF ecosystem in Singapore.
+To achieve this, a SAF Levy will be applied to flights departing Singapore from 1 October 2026.
+SAFCo will aggregate regulated demand and voluntary demand from organisations, helping to develop a scalable and integrated SAF ecosystem in Singapore.

-As SAFCo's first SAF purchase, the voluntary SAF trial is an important first step.
+As SAFCo’s first SAF purchase, the voluntary SAF trial is an important initial step.

 Tan Seow Hui, chief executive officer of SAFCo, said: “This voluntary trial is an important step in building confidence and capability in Singapore’s SAF ecosystem.
 By aggregating demand and working closely with airlines, corporate partners and government agencies, we aim to demonstrate a practical and credible approach to SAF procurement and EA allocation that can scale over time.”